 Dietitians out there: I would love to hear your thoughts on this menu plan.

 What do you think about this menu plan?
 If you’ve given birth, do you remember what you ate during the first week?
-Did you have a menu?
+Did you have a post-partum menu recommended by your medical provider?
+If you found this post interesting, check out Dr Tuley’s breastfeeding advice.

-If you would like to support The Baby Historian, visit me on Patreon.
-And as always, thanks to my on going Patrons!
+If you would like to support The Baby Historian, consider becoming a patron on Patreon.